 Your Role in New Hire Orientation

 As a restaurant manager, your words and actions mean a great deal during a new employee’s first days on the job.
+Lead by example.
 Make the most out of this time from the very moment new employees walk through your doors by welcoming them and letting them know you’re happy they chose to work at your restaurant.

 Make Restaurant Service and Sales Training Part of Orientation

 The Service & Sales Excellence Waitstaff Training Series is based on Service That Sells!, a restaurant training philosophy developed by restaurant owners for restaurant owners.
 Click here to learn more.